 Our client needed to maintain the safety and security of its worksite near Ennerdale Water – a small glacial lake in Cumbria – while reducing the company’s visual impact on the surrounding landscape, of stunning natural beauty.

-Rather than use traditional building site hoarding to keep people informed, our creative team developed a series of mirror-like aluminium panels, giving hikers and cyclists a chance to enjoy the lake’s unspoiled scenery.
+Rather than use a traditional hoarding design to keep people informed, we developed a series of mirror-like aluminium panels, giving hikers and cyclists a chance to enjoy the lake’s unspoiled scenery.

-Adding an element of fun, our team incorporated the hashtag #Ennerdaleselfie into the design and encouraged individuals to take photos of themselves reflected in aluminium panels.
-This provided our client with two additional benefits which could not have been achieved through standard building site hoarding.
+Adding an element of fun and audience interaction, we included the hashtag #Ennerdaleselfie in the design and encouraged individuals to take selfies in front of the aluminium panels.
+These two campaign elements provided our client with two extra benefits which could not have been achieved with a more standard hoarding design.

-Not only were people engaging with United Utilities via Twitter and Facebook in a positive way, the campaign helped to raise awareness about the company’s work in the area and highlighted its efforts to complete projects in an environmentally-conscious way.
+Not only were people engaging with United Utilities on social media, the campaign helped raise awareness about the company’s work in the area and highlighted its efforts to complete projects in an environmentally-conscious way.